Pricing

 lower output cost

 Illustrative only.
-Shares are an example traffic mix and rates are the representative per-1M figures above; your actual blend depends on your traffic.
-Capability handling can still promote a request when it needs more — so a cheap simple tail never means a hard request gets shortchanged.
+Shares are an example traffic mix; the simple majority runs at Saver — a fraction of an all-Max bill — while the default DI tier handles the middle at a per-request rate.
+Your actual mix depends on your traffic, and capability handling can still promote a request when it needs more, so a cheap simple tail never means a hard request gets shortchanged.

 How billing works